Which State Manager Should I Use?

 - Only use this as an escape hatch if you need to call asynchronous functions inside the set-state function for the

-.setmethod.AsyncStateManagerwill wait for these actions to be completed before setting the state. - Go to API reference.
+.setmethod.AsyncStateManagerwill wait for these actions to be completed before setting the state.- Example: calling a REST API that requires awareness about the previous state in order to derive the next state.